dacobos/python_libs/README.md

 #PERSONAL PYTHON LIBRARIES BY DACOBOS

-#1) LOG_HELPER.PY: This library redirects the stdoutput to a .log file
+#1) DATE_HELPER.PY: This library get the current date and time and return in an string

      Depends:
+     datetime library

+     Arguments:
+     None

+     Usage:
+     date = GetDateString()

+     Returns:
+     String with Date and Time

+#2) LOG_HELPER.PY: This library redirects the stdoutput to a .log file

+     Depends:
-     sys library
+     sys, date_helper  library

      Arguments:
      String: Full path of logfile.log